 He prefers to be addressed as Ed, or Father Ed if you prefer.
 Ed and his spouse, Linda Clark, a church musician and professor emerita of Boston University School of Theology, moved in March 2013 from the Boston area to Coniston, one of the Kendal communities, in West Chester, PA.
 He has worked as a supply priest in the Diocese of Pennsylvania, and in the Diocese of Delaware.

-Marta was born in New York city and grew up in Panamá, Central America.
+The Rev. Marta Illueca was born in New York City and grew up in Panamá, Central America.
 She moved to the U.S. in the mid 80’s after graduating with a medical doctorate from the University of Panamá’s School of Medicine.
 She pursued her medical specialty in Pediatric Gastroenterology at Cornell University Medical Center in New York, where she joined the Medical College faculty until 2003.
 She continued her career with additional work on pharmaceutical research in Delaware until 2014 when she took early retirement to pursue her lifelong vocational calling to ministry.
 This past May Marta graduated from Berkeley Divinity School, the Episcopal Seminary at Yale University.
 Marta’s unique vocation of expanding the role of sacramental practices in healthcare is at the center of her ministry goals which expand to various dimensions.
 She was ordained to the priesthood in May 2019.